Rai News 24: History

-It was launched on 26th April 1999 at 6 am.
-Until 19th May 2000, the channel broadcast live weekdays only and re-aired previous recordings during the weekend.

-On 4th January 2017, the channel launched its own HD feed.

-Since 25th March 2022, during the Russo-Ukrainian war crisis, the channel has started broadcasting the news in Ukrainian language, too.
+It was launched on 26 April 1999, at 6 am.
+Until 19 May 2000, the channel broadcast live on weekdays only and re-aired previous recordings during the weekend.
+On 4 January 2017, the channel launched its own HD feed.
+Since 25 March 2022, during the Russo-Ukrainian war crisis, the channel has started broadcasting the news in the Ukrainian language, too.